Cornered ECB faces high expectations for virus response | Malay Mail

 The central bank’s headline instruments, cutting rates from already historic lows or increasing monthly “quantitative easing” (QE) mass bond purchases, offer less room to scale up.

-Banks are already paying a negative rate of -0.5 per cent on deposits with the ECB and complaining of the resulting hit to their profitability.
+Banks are already paying a negative rate, -0.5 per cent, on deposits with the ECB and complaining of the resulting hit to their profitability.

 Some economists predict policymakers could yet nudge the deposit rate down by 0.1 percentage point, to -0.6 per cent.